xuezhen2018/SceneX/README.md

-# Learning to simulate complex scenes
+# SceneX
-This repository contains the code, engine and the generated data for our paper [Learning to simulate complex scenes for street scene segmentation](https://arxiv.org/abs/2006.14611?context=cs.CV).<br>
+This repository contains the code, engine and the generated data for our paper entitled [Learning to simulate complex scenes for street scene segmentation](https://ieeexplore.ieee.org/document/9366432) published in IEEE Transactions on Multimedia, or the arxiv pre-print paper [Learning to simulate complex scenes](https://arxiv.org/abs/2006.14611v1).